 Use case 1 (Job recommendations)

-BB displays the following json in an interactive and user friendly frame, through the JavaScript web component:
+BB displays a list of Job Recommendations in an interactive and user friendly frame, through the JavaScript web component.

 Use case 2 (Training recommendations)

-BB displays the following json in an interactive and user friendly frame, through the JavaScript web component:
+BB displays a list of Training recommendations in an interactive and user friendly frame, through the JavaScript web component.

 ---